-The land included in the section 19A township lease is NT Portion 2272.
+The land included in the section 19A township lease is NT Portion 7874 on Plan S2021/043A.

 Kakadu National Park and World Heritage Values

 Jabiru is wholly within the dual World Heritage listed Kakadu National Park.
 Kakadu is a Commonwealth reserve and is subject to the Environmental Protection and Biodiversity Conservation Act 1999 (Cth) ("the EPBC Act") and regulations.